-These arrangements detail how water is to be distributed throughout the Eton Water Supply Scheme and considers channel and river customers, supply rates, water ordering, planned shutdown timing, notices and durations, unplanned shutdowns and dispute resolution.
+These arrangements detail how water is to be distributed throughout the Eton scheme and considers channel and river customers, supply rates, water ordering, planned shutdown timing, notices and durations, unplanned shutdowns and dispute resolution.
 The arrangements have been developed in consultation with customer representatives and are aimed at achieving sustainable, efficient and equitable delivery of water allocations.

-Of relevance to the Asset Management Plan and the potential need for capital intervention works is the following target:
+Of relevance to the asset management plan and the potential need for capital intervention works is the following target:

-Channels and River customers - No customer will experience more than 10 unplanned interruptions per water year.
+• Channels and River customers - No customer will experience more than 10 unplanned interruptions per water year.